DomRic98/First-assignment/README.md

 # First-assignment
-Assignment #1 for the curse Computing Methods for Experimental physics and data analisis
+Assignment #1 for the course Computing Methods for Experimental physics and data analisis